symorikawa/radgrad-data-model-experiment/README.md

 ![](https://raw.githubusercontent.com/radgrad/data-model-example/master/doc/images/sample-data/sample-data-users.png)

 RadGrad users come in three roles: admin, faculty, and student.
 Currently, there is no distinction between the admin and faculty roles, and the system publishes the entire data model to those users.
-For users, however, the system restricts the publications so that a user can not see details about any other user's degree program (i.e. their instances of courses, opportunities, and work), or their degree plan.
+For students, however, the system publishes only a subset of the data so that a user can not see details about any other student's degree program data (i.e. their degree plan, work instances, course instances, opportunity instances, recommendations, or predictions).